Testing hypotheses via a mixture estimation model: Introduction

+Under all the frameworks described above, a generally accepted perspective is that hypothesis testing and model selection do not primarily seek to identify which alternative or model is ``true" (if any).
+From a Bayesian perspective, hypotheses can be formulated as models and hypothesis testing can therefore be viewed as a form of model selection, in which the aim to compare several potential statistical models in order to identify the model that is most strongly supported by the data \cite[see, e.g.][]{berger:jefferys:1992,madigan:raftery:1994,balsubramanian:1997,mackay:2002, consonni:forster:larocca:2013}.
+For this reason, we will use the terms hypotheses and models interchangeably in the context of hypothesis testing and model choice.

-Bayesian hypothesis testing can be considered as a model selection problem, which allows the comparison of several potential statistical models in order to identify the model that is most strongly supported by the data.
-There is a range of ways in which this problem can be interpreted.
-For instance, \cite{christensen:johnson:wesley:branscum:2011} consider it to be a decision issue that pertains to testing, while \cite{robert:2001} express it as a model index estimation setting and \cite{gelman:carlin:stern:etc:2013} disagree about the decision aspect.
-Notwithstanding this debate, the most common approaches to Bayesian hypothesis testing in practice are posterior probabilities of the model given the data \citep{robert:2001}, the Bayes factor \citep{jeffreys:1939} and its approximations such as the Bayesian information criterion (BIC) and the Deviance information criterion (DIC) \citep{schwarz:1978,csiszar:shields:2000, spiegelhalter:best:carlin:linde:2002,plummer:2008} and posterior predictive tools and their variants \citep{gelman:carlin:stern:etc:2013, vehtari:lampinen:2002,vehtari:ojanen:2012}.
+The most common approaches to Bayesian hypothesis testing in practice are posterior probabilities of the model given the data \citep[see, e.g.,][]{robert:2001}, the Bayes factor \citep{jeffreys:1939} and its approximations such as the Bayesian information criterion (BIC) and the Deviance information criterion (DIC) \citep{schwarz:1978,csiszar:shields:2000, spiegelhalter:best:carlin:linde:2002,forbes:2006,plummer:2008} and posterior predictive tools and their variants \citep{gelman:carlin:stern:etc:2013,vehtari:ojanen:2012}.
+For example, consider two families of models, one for each of the hypotheses under comparison,